-- Contact the School on the first day of a child's absence by 8.50am at the latest; - Ensure their child arrives at school on time the school day starts at 8.50am.
-Late arrival after registers close may be classed as an absence -see Appendix 3 (Late to School Protocol) - Arrival after the register closes at 9.30am or at 12:30 pm without satisfactory explanation will result in an unauthorised absence being recorded on the register.
+- Contact the School on the first day of a child's absence by 9am at the latest; - Ensure their child arrives at school on time the school day starts at 8.45am with a 'soft start (to the day)'.
+Registration is at 9am.
+Late arrival after registers close (at 9.30am) may be classed as an absence -see Appendix 3 (Late to School Protocol) - Arrival after the register closes at 9.30am or at 1.30pm without satisfactory explanation will result in an unauthorised absence being recorded on the register.